 The results pertaining to effect of detoxifying enzymatic activity of F1 generation third instar larvae of S. litura of field populations (Chevella and Maheshwaram) and susceptible population after 24 hours after exposure to LC50 of emamectin benzoate.
 The activity of MFO in Chevella, Maheshwaram and susceptible populations were found to be 0.049 ± 0.000, 0.048 ± 0.010 and 0.047 ± 0.003 μ moles min-1 mg-1 of protein, respectively.
 No significant difference in enzyme activity between field populations and susceptible population was recorded.
 However, slightly higher MFO enzymatic activity of 1.04 and1.02 times was observed in Chevella and Maheshwaram populations, respectively compared to susceptible population.

-Significant higher activity of esterases i.e., 0.33 ± 0.012 μ moles min-1 mg-1 of protein in Chevella and 0.31 ± 0.012 μ moles min-1 mg-1 of protein in Maheshwaram population was recorded when compared to the susceptible population (0.19 ± 0.006 μ moles min-1 mg-1 of protein).
+Significantly higher activity of esterases i.e., 0.33 ± 0.012 μ moles min-1 mg-1 of protein in Chevella and 0.31 ± 0.012 μ moles min-1 mg-1 of protein in Maheshwaram population was recorded when compared to the susceptible population (0.19 ± 0.006 μ moles min-1 mg-1 of protein).
 The ratio of enzyme activity revealed that esterases were more active in Chevella and Maheshwaram population with 1.74 and1.63 times higher than the susceptible population.

 The results revealed that significantly higher GST activity were observed in emamectin benzoate treated F1 generation third instar larvae of S. litura population from Chevella (2.86 ± 0.081μ moles min-1 mg-1 of protein) and Maheshwaram (2.84 ± 0.081 μ moles min-1 mg-1 of protein) than that of the susceptible population with 1.00 ± 0.029 μ moles min-1 mg-1 of protein.
 The ratio of GST activity was 2.84 and 2.86 times more in Maheshwaram and Chevella population as compared to susceptible population.